 Further, Amazon is integrating a voice control music feature in its music app, as part of Amazon Prime Music, which will be synced across all your devices.

 Amazon launched the Prime video streaming services in India, in 2016, with a budget of Rs.
 2000 crores.
 According to experts, it will be making a bulk investment to create a mark in the market which although small, but extremely competitive.

-Companies like Saavn are launching their own artists, albums, singles and shows similar to jukebox, radio shows or story boards in order to create specific content which draws and keeps users on their platform.
+Companies like Saavn are launching their own artists, albums, singles, and shows similar to the jukebox, radio shows, or storyboards in order to create specific content which draws and keeps users on their platform.
 However, unlike the Prime video which has multiple shows of its own with some of the popular YouTube artists, Amazon is not yet ready to launch originals.

-According to Delloitte, Indian music industry is expected to generate a revenue of more than 3000 crores by 2020 over a user base of approximately 270 million online listeners.
-As per the analysis, market divisions have Gaana as the highest bidder with over 60 million monthly users on it’s online app and website.
-Saavn stands second with 22 million user base and the rest is occupied by other small vendors like Wynk, Sur etc.
+According to Deloitte, the Indian music industry is expected to generate a revenue of more than 3000 crores by 2020 over a user base of approximately 270 million online listeners.
+As per the analysis, market divisions have Gaana as the highest bidder with over 60 million monthly users on its online app and website.
+Saavn stands second with a 22 million user base and the rest is occupied by other small vendors like Wynk, Sur, etc.